gravitational/teleport/rfd/xxxx-config-resource-docs.md

 struct types within each package.
 It will use this mapping to identify the struct types to use for generating the resource reference.

-Since struct definitions for `tctl` resources include field types that also require their own entries in the resource reference (e.g., `types.Metadata`), the configuration only names the _root_ types for the generator to examine.
+Since struct definitions for Teleport resources include field types that also require their own entries in the resource reference (e.g., `types.Metadata`), the configuration only names the _root_ types for the generator to examine.